kiryha/computer_science/book_src/Part_1.md

 Then I say: *"Write down the number of atoms in the galaxy."*
 You start writing zeros.
 You write until you hit the edge of the paper.
 You write on the desk.
 You write on the floor.
 Eventually, you run out of room.

 Computers have this exact problem, but worse.
 A computer cannot write on the desk.
 It has a rigid, fixed amount of switches for every number.
-It has a "Hardware Limit."
+It has a **Hardware Limit**.
 What happens when you hit that limit?
 The computer doesn't just stop.
-It lies to you.
+It warps reality.

 ## **2. The Metaphor: The Odometer Rollover**
 To understand this danger, let's go back to our car's **Odometer**.